Thelema Trio

 Conference 2010 in Columbia, South Carolina (USA).

 History

-Coming from three very different backgrounds – a dream childhood in Peru, a despairing coming-of-age in the Flemish countryside and countless voyages to breathtaking wonders of nature – Marco Antonio Mazzini, Peter Verdonck and Ward De Vleeschhouwer met each other in the heart of Ghent, Belgium.

-Between the buzzing walls of Belgium’s Royal Conservatoire of Music, these three musician-composers discovered a shared fascination for experimenting and making music with a range of sounds in different genres.
-They also shared the ambition to perform their music (including their own compositions) all over the world.
-Music is a world language: this could be their motto.
+Marco Antonio Mazzini, Peter Verdonck and Ward De Vleeschhouwer met each other in Ghent, Belgium.
+At Belgium’s Royal Conservatoire of Music, the three musician-composers discovered a shared interest in experimenting and making music with a range of sounds in different genres.
+They also shared the ambition to perform their music, including their own compositions, all over the world.
+Their music ranges from intimate, understated pieces to more extravagant compositions.

-The Thelema Trio was born from these shared passions.

-The music of the Thelema Trio will take you on a journey through different worlds, times and emotions.
-This is what gives the ensemble its incredibly rich timbre.
-One minute the Thelema Trio will intrigue you with intimate, understated pieces, and the next it will surprise you with exuberant, extravert compositions.